TACC/Core-CMS-Custom/README.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop), which will install both Docker and Docker Compose as well as Docker Machine, which is required to run Docker on Mac/Windows hosts.

 > **Note**
-> See [Core-CMS](https://github.com/TACC/Core-CMS) to verify the latest prerequisites.
+> See [Core CMS] to verify the latest prerequisites.

 ## Start Project